rosalindfranklininstitute/RedLionfish/README.md

 ## Manually building conda package

+Execute command-line

+`conda-build conda-recipe`

+or

-Execute command-line `conda-build conda-recipe` or `conda-build --output-folder ./conda-built-packages conda-recipe`
+`conda-build --output-folder ./conda-built-packages conda-recipe`

-or navigate to `conda-recipe`, and execute on the command-line `conda build .`
+Otherwise, navigate to `conda-recipe`, and execute on the command-line `conda build .`

 It will take a while to complete.